 As a rule, you will work under the guidance of the Executive Vice-President for the European Green Deal.
-The Directorate-General for Agriculture and Rural Development will support you in your work.
+The Directorate-General for Environment and the Directorate-General for Maritime Affairs and Fisheries will support you in your work.

 The way forward